erincatto/box2c/docs/collision.md

 The `b2TimeOfImpact()` function is used to determine the time when two moving shapes collide.
 This is called the *time of impact* (TOI).
 The main purpose of `b2TimeOfImpact()` is for tunnel prevention.
-Box2D uses this internally to prevent moving objects from tunneling through of static shapes.
+Box2D uses this internally to prevent moving objects from tunneling through static shapes.

 The `b2TimeOfImpact()` identities an initial separating axis and ensures the shapes do not cross on that axis.
+This process is repeated as shapes are moved closer together, until they touch or pass by each other.

-This might miss collisions that are clear at the final positions.
-While this approach may miss some collisions, it is very fast and adequate for tunnel prevention.
+The TOI function might miss collisions that are clear at the final positions.
+Nevertheless, it is very fast and adequate for tunnel prevention.

 ![Captured Collision](images/captured_toi.svg){html: width=30%}